What do Shannon-type Inequalities, Submodular Width, and Disjunctive Datalog have to do with one another?: Shannon flow inequalities

-Along with Farkas lemma, the linear program (LP) on the right hand side of~\eqref{eqn:ddl:target} gives rise to Shannon flow inequalities.
+Along with Farkas's lemma~\cite{MR88m:90090} (re-stated in the proof of Proposition~\ref{prop:sfi:ddl:target} below), the linear program (LP) on the right hand side of~\eqref{eqn:ddl:target} gives rise to Shannon flow inequalities.
 We first need the dual LP of~\eqref{eqn:ddl:target}.
 Associate a dual variable $\delta_{Y|X}$ to each degree constraint, a variable $\sigma_{I,J}$ to each submodularity constraint, and a variable $\mu_{X,Y}$ to each monotonicity constraint.
 The dual of the RHS of~\eqref{eqn:ddl:target} is

 (recall that $n_{Y|X}\defeq\log_2 N_{Y|X}$), where for any $\emptyset \neq Z \in 2^\calV$, $\flow(Z)$ is defined by

 Again, recall that $I \incomp J$ means $I \not\subseteq J$ and $J \not\subseteq I$.
 Note that the function $\flow : 2^\calV \to \Q_+$ is also a function of the dual variables $(\vec\delta,\vec\sigma,\vec\mu)$.
 However, we do not explicitly write down this dependency to avoid heavy-loading notations.
 Figure \ref{fig:flow} illustrates the contributions of various coefficients to $\flow(Z)$ for a given set $Z$.
 It is helpful in the rest of the paper to keep this picture in mind when we reason about balancing the $\flow$ (in)equalities.